SpenceKonde/megaTinyCore/README.md

 ### **Arduino 1.8.13 is *strongly* recommended**
 Older versions do not properly handle the programmers in the tools -> programmers menu, which degrades the UX rapidly as the number of installed cores increases.
 They are not suitable.

 The newest versions starting with 1.8.14 (including 1.8.17, 1.8.18, and 1.8.19) may generate a "panic: no major version found" error and fail to compile any sketch.
 This bug is because versions starting with 1.8.14 do not expand the version property in platform.txt - [this bug](https://github.com/arduino/Arduino/issues/11813).
 This is used only for manual installations and can be ignored if you install the core only via boards manager.
 If you want a manual install under 1.8.19 you must edit platform.txt to manually expand the version number (for example, version=2.6.0).
-We appear to be back to the bad old days where only a small fraction of IDE releases are any good. :-(
+We appear to be back to the bad old days where only a small fraction of IDE releases are any good.
+The current verion of tix uxws  crude workaround

 When megaTinyCore is installed through board manager, the required version of the toolchain is installed automatically.
 All 0/1/2-Series parts are supported with no extra steps.